TidalPaladin/tiny-imagenet-demo/scripts/README.md

 The status indicator is provided by GNU `parallel` which also handles efficient parallelization of image downsampling.
 An estimated time remaining is also given.

+**Note** the source / destination directores in the above example are filepaths within the Docker container (mountpoints).

 ## Components

 * `downsample.sh file_in file_out` uses ImageMagick to downsample an